mingdo/AWS-Lambda-Athena/README.md

-# lambda-aws-athena
+# AWS-Lambda-Athena
-using with aws-athena on lambda function
+Using with AWS athena on AWS lambda function.